 - If bail is necessary for the release then a lawyer can discuss with the court for a lower bail amount.

-At Los Angles, a law firm of Ramiro J Lluis may help you to deal such situations.
+In Los Angles, the law firm of Ramiro J Lluis may help you to deal with such situations.